 Biologic drugs that treat autoimmune disorders—like Humira (AbbVie, North Chicago, IL), Enbrel (Amgen, Thousand Oaks, CA), and Rituxan (Genentech)—shut down key parts of the immune response.
 Humira and Enbrel inhibit a specific inflammatory cytokine, TNF-alpha.
 These drugs are approved for a range of inflammatory diseases.
 Rituxan, approved for rheumatoid arthritis, reduces the number of B-cells that target the joints.

 Be it our body’s friend or frenemy, the immune system continues to challenge and reward scientists as they delve into its potential to improve human health.
-Next week, we’ll look more closely at antibody therapeutics, exploring the latest innovations.
+Next week, we’ll look more closely at how vaccines activate the immune system to prevent infection.

 Emily Burke, PhD has worked in biopharma for 20 years, gaining science writing experience at The Scripps Research Institute and Ionis Pharmaceuticals.
 As a Ph.D. molecular biologist, she is passionate about advancing the public’s understanding of science.
 In addition to being a self-proclaimed “science geek,” she is regularly asked to speak at international scientific meetings.
 When not teaching and writing the WEEKLY for Biotech Primer, Dr. Burke swims with her swim club and performs regularly on the improv circuit in San Diego.